rk027738/SequenceProcessing/README_MISTRAL.md

 ## Difference from other models
-This model uses RMSNorm, RoPE, GQA and SwiGLU, which are associated with modern Mistral architectures rather than older GPT-style implementations.
+This model uses RMSNorm, RoPE, GQA and SwiGLU, which are associated with modern Mistral architectures rather than GPT-style implementations.

 ## Limitations
 This is an educational implementation and does not include Mixtral sparse